dgpoulet/python-function-custom/README.md

 ./custom-modules/example_pkg_davpo-0.0.1-py3-none-any.whl
 ```

-* Now run the command that publishes these dependencies into the folder MyFunctionProject/.python_packages:
+* Now run the command that publishes these dependencies into the folder MyFunctionProject/.python_packages.
+The location of this folder is key:
 ```
 pip install  --target="MyFunctionProject/.python_packages/lib/site-packages"  -r requirements.txt
 ```

-* Now we are ready to do the deployment with the no-build flag.
+* Now we are ready to do the deployment with the no-build flag which will deploy the project as-is, including all the project dependencies (in the .python_packages folder).
 Assuming you are logged in correctly with "az login" and the function app name in Azure is davpo-demo-python:
 ```
 cd MyFunctionProject
 func azure functionapp publish davpo-demo-python --no-build